atc0005/safelinks/README.md

 1. Copy single URL or mix of URLs and text (e.g., copying an email) into the input field
 1. Press `Decode` button
-1. Manually copy decoded text or press `Copy to Clipboard` button
+1. Press `Copy to Clipboard` button
 1. Paste decoded text where needed (e.g., a ticket)

 > [!WARNING]